yeminghui/yeminghui.github.io/_pages/about.md

 ---

 <!-- ## About Me -->
-I recently obtained the Bachelor degree in Robot Engineering from [Guangzhou University](http://www.gzhu.edu.cn/) in June 2023.
+I obtained the Bachelor degree in Robot Engineering from [Guangzhou University](http://www.gzhu.edu.cn/) in June 2023.
 I completed my thesis on driving perception in the Intelligent Vehicle Laboratory, advised by Prof. [Jinhua Zhang](http://jd.gzhu.edu.cn/info/1150/4235.htm).
 Before that, I interned the [Institute of System Rheology](http://isr.gzhu.edu.cn/), closely working with Prof. [Xue-Feng Yuan](http://isr.gzhu.edu.cn/info/1259/2240.htm) for over two years.

 ### <span style="color:red">(Updated on June 28, 2023) I am looking for PhD/RA positions in Robotics/Reinforcement Learning/Visual Perception, for which I can start working within a month.</span>

 ## Research Interests

-I am generally interested in visual perception, reinforcement learning(RL) and their application to robotics.
+I am generally interested in Visual Perception, Reinforcement Learning(RL) and their application to Robotics.

 [//]: # (To state my research plan and demonstrate my research skills, I wrote a **research proposal** on [Efficient Vision-Based Reinforcement Learning for Physical Robots]&#40;https://yeminghui.github.io/assets/files/Research_Proposal_Minghui_Ye.pdf&#41;.
 I am also open to related topics including but not limited to: )
 - Manipulation